-- > Establish social distancing protocols for pre and post-contest activities. - > The pre-contest meeting is limited to one coach from each team. - Distribute awards in envelopes and have the coaches pick them up, one at a time, after the contest. - > Mass awards ceremonies should be eliminated. - Meet results should not be posted at a venue.
-All results to be posted online, sent by email, and/or mail.
+- Recommend social distancing protocols for pre and post-contest activities. - > The pre-contest meeting should be limited to one coach from each team. - Mass awards ceremonies and gatherings should be minimized. - Meet results should not be posted at a venue but be posted online, sent by email, and/or mail.